JuliMaristany/PLD_Scaling_Laws/README.md

 ## Demo

-To run an example simulation
+To run an example simulation,

 1. Move into the demo folder
 2. Run lammps using at least 8 cores

-  mpirun -np 8 ./lmp -in lammps.in
+ > mpirun -np 8 ./lmp -in lammps.in

-These simulations generate slab trajectories for a particular example PLD.
+These simulations generate slab trajectories for a particular example PLD (TIA1 Wild Type).

-## Instructions to reproduce results
+## Reproduction of results: Simulation and analysis of an MD slab trajectory

+To reproduce a particular binodal, or to create a new one,

+1. Prepare input scripts:
+  - Move into the Code/Inputs folder
+  -
+2.